 Patented TruPath™ Technology Monitors It All

 AppNeta's patented TruPath™ is the core technology of AppNeta Performance Manager.
 We've built a unique solution that gives visibility into the public internet and 3rd party networks required for modern business.
 TruPath™ is the core technology behind AppNeta’s ability to see into these 3rd-party networks.
-AppNeta’s technology works for both dual-ended paths where physical, virtual, or containter-based Monitoring Points can be placed at both ends and single-ended network paths where IT doesn’t own or operate the target infrastructure.
+AppNeta’s technology works for both dual-ended paths where physical, virtual, or containter-based Monitoring Points can be placed at both ends and for single-ended network paths where IT doesn’t own or operate the target infrastructure.
 Beyond visibility, TruPath™ provides diagnostic details for many common network issues.
 Customers get active, low-overhead network performance monitoring, in real-time, and through every network hop.
 AppNeta's powerful technology lets you see much more than typical monitoring tools.

 For really gauging end-user experience today, legacy technologies simply do not work.
 SaaS and web apps don't run on-site, so IT teams can't access the devices used to deliver those web-based applications to end users.
 TruPath™ gives you the complete application's view of your network performance.

 How TruPath™ Works